maikka39/Personal-Website/content/writeups/holiday-hack-challenge/2024/prologue/orientation.md

 title = "Holiday Hack Orientation" subtitle = "Prologue - SANS Holiday Hack Challenge 2024" date = 2024-11-21T13:46:55+01:00
-description = "An easy start of the Holiday Hack Challenge 2024." cover = "img/writeups/holiday-hack-challenge/2024/prologue/orientation/cover.png" tags = [
+description = "In the Holiday Hack Orientation, we meet Jingle Ringford, who introduces us to the 2024 SANS Holiday Hack Challenge.
+Our first task is simple; enter the correct answer in the “First Terminal” to unlock the gold medal and begin the adventure!" cover = "img/writeups/holiday-hack-challenge/2024/prologue/orientation/cover.png" tags = [
     "Holiday Hack Challenge",